 Radon occurs naturally in the ground since it comes from uranium that decays.
 Buildings that have basements and that are otherwise in direct contact with the ground are most affected by radon.

-Quick measurement or long-term measurements
+Short or long-term measurements

-For people who do not have the time required to carry out long-term measurements, there are also boxes that provide a quick measurement.
+For people who do not have the time required to carry out long-term measurements, there are also detectors that provide a quick measurement.
 These do not show the average amount of radon in a year, but can provide a quick indication of the property’s approximate exposure to radon.
 They are suitable for people who want to buy a house or another property.
 Quick measurements take up to 10 twenty-four hour periods and can be carried out at any time of year.

 After the measurement